open-telemetry/oteps/text/0158-dynamic-span-creation.md

 # Configuration of Dynamic Span Creation vs Propagation

-Add the ability for operators to dynamically configure whether instrumentation creates additional spans or simply propagates external spans.
+Add the ability for operators to dynamically configure the level of detail at which instrumentation creates new spans or simply propagates external spans.

 ## Motivation

 The research on distributed tracing is extensive, and many proposals have been made to find a tradeoff between the performance impact of tracing and the expressiveness it delivers.
 The current approach to reducing the performance impact of tracing seems to center around sampling strategies.
 Operators either choose a static sampling rate, or may use adaptive sampling that changes depending on the amount of traffic their system receives.
+Yet other sampling strategies may analyze traces after they have been generated to determine whether to retain them, such as to retain erroneous or anomalous traces specifically.

 Sampling, however, has a number of disadvantages as we see it:

-- When sampling decisions do not take contextual information into account, we may inadvertently drop traces about interesting error or corner cases
+- When sampling decisions do not take contextual information into account, we may inadvertently drop traces about interesting error or corner cases.
-- The longer the sampling decision is postponed, the less benefit it provides in terms of a reduced performance impact
+- The longer the sampling decision is delayed, the less benefit it provides in terms of a reduced performance impact.

 We propose an additional feature of OpenTelemetry, where instrumentation libraries can be configured, at runtime, to provide dynamic expressiveness of generated traces.
 The motivation is that during normal operation, the system generates spans at a coarse level of detail.